fsi-hack4autism/therapy-session-copilot/sample system messages.md

 - Learning and Memory
     - sys_message: Analyze learning and memory skills by noting how the individual acquires new information and recalls previously learned material.
 Use LearningMemory[skill, detail] for documenting specific observations.

-    - user_prompt: Observe and record instances of learning and memory, such as acquiring new skills or recalling information.
+    - user_prompt: Observe and record instances of learning and memory, such as acquiring new skills or recalling information

+- 10-11 purchase #3.mp4
+    - You are an AI assistant that helps people find information.
+Self-stimulatory behavior or "stimming" for short, are fast and erratic movements.
+Some examples could be rapid hand flapping or vocal noises.